 I can’t exactly pinpoint the first time I had a panic attack or felt overly anxious.
 My mum says it’s down to my caring nature, which is basically a nice way of saying I care far too much and far too deeply.
 But hi, I’m Alyss, and I’m one of the many millennial women living with high-functioning anxiety.

-On a daily basis, I probably experience about two to four bouts of insufferable anxiety.
-From heart palpitations and panic attacks to sleepless nights overthinking (pointless, can I add) things over and over in my head—it’s not ideal, and it’s certainly not good for my self-esteem.
+On a daily basis, I probably experience about two to four bouts of insufferable anxiety—from heart palpitations to panic attacks to sleepless nights spent overthinking things over and over in my head (pointless, can I add).
+It’s not ideal and it’s certainly not good for my self-esteem.
 But through trial and error, I’ve learned how to manage it.
 And now, I’m testing out the waters for a new anxiety relief approach: boxing.

 It’s no secret that exercise can help alleviate stress and anxiety.
 It’s something I discovered after moving to London alone for a job—my boyfriend and I knew we could make long distance work, but little did I know going from the comfort of living with him to living with complete strangers in a less-than-ideal flat would result in severe anxiety.
 Taking up running helped no end, it enabled me to disconnect from my thoughts and focus fully on the repetitive nature of running.
 But what about boxing?

 I decided to allow myself a lazy morning at home and go to a 9.30 a.m. class.
-Most days I wake up at around 6 a.m., without fail.
-It’s both a blessing and a curse—a blessing when I actually want to be awake that early, and a curse when it’s because I’m feeling anxious.
-Going to the 9.30 a.m. class meant this: There were only two of us in the class, no room to hide.
-The teacher, Melissa, at Kobox, was great—she made me feel totally comfortable and shouted words of encouragement throughout.
-I left feeling great, on a boxing high, and surprisingly I didn’t think about anything but punching the bag and getting through the horrendous bear crawls throughout.
+Most days I wake up at around 6 a.m. without fail.
+It’s both a blessing and a curse (a blessing when I actually want to wake up that early and a curse when it’s due to anxiety).
+Going to the early class meant this: There were only two of us in the there with no room to hide.
+Melissa, the teacher at Kobox, was great—she made me feel totally comfortable and shouted words of encouragement throughout.
+I left feeling great—on a boxing high—and surprisingly, I didn’t think about anything but punching the bag and getting through the horrendous bear crawls throughout.

 Okay, I’ll be honest… I had a few days off.
 And by a few, I mean almost a week.
 I’d finished day four feeling really great, but over the next week, I struggled to find the time or the energy to go to a class.
 I’m really hard on myself when I have to cancel or miss classes—as I’m sure everyone is—so forcing myself along to an evening class and punching away at the bag really helped to relax me.
 With boxing, the thing that really feels satisfying is knowing the punches and getting them right.
 It fills you with a sense of achievement, and honing those skills not only teaches you a new discipline but also gives you a huge confidence boost.

 Gary Logan, head of boxing at BXR London, told me that boxing helps to provide an intensified rush of endorphins, which is definitely true.
 It’s a high that’s almost indescribable.
-According to Logan, this natural mood booster “in turn makes you feel happier and less stressed.
+According to Logan, this natural mood booster “makes you feel happier and less stressed.
 And in order to establish balance, coordination and a punch sequence in boxing, one must use high concentration levels.”
 Logan went on to tell me that those “levels, combined with the endorphin hormonal release, allow people with mental health issues to concentrate ‘outwardly’ rather than ‘inwardly.’”
 This is definitely something I experienced come my final day, and whenever I did feel anxious or stressed, I chose to ignore my worries until I got to the bag and then release anything I felt outwardly.
-I felt focused and like I could use my energy to do something satisfying, rather than stress.
+I felt focused and like I could use my energy to do something satisfying rather than stress out.

 I’ll start by saying this: I have still suffered bouts of anxiety throughout my boxing journey.
-However, boxing has, undoubtedly, helped to calm my mind and distract me from over worrying and stress.
+However, boxing has, undoubtedly, helped to calm my mind and distract me from over-worrying and stressing-out.
 Following a specific punching routine and learning a new skill has given me a new confidence boost and enabled me to really focus when entering a gym class.
-It’s something I’ve always attempted—and failed—to find when doing yoga.
-I find yoga too quiet and find myself thinking about everything but the poses—whereas with boxing there’s literally no time to think about anything but punching, ducking and punching some more.
+It’s something I’ve always attempted (and failed) to find when doing yoga.
+I find yoga too quiet and find myself thinking about everything but the poses, whereas with boxing there’s literally no time to think about anything but punching, ducking and punching some more.